EasyStore was built in Malaysia, for Malaysian sellers โ and that distinction matters more than you might think.

 Cons:

-- Smaller template library compared to Shopify (around 40 vs thousands)
+- Smaller template library compared to Shopify (50+ vs thousands)

 - Fewer third-party apps and integrations